Teaching at Queen's

 State-of-the art classrooms enhance the teaching experience, including:

 - Goodes Hall, the $25.5-million home of Queen's School of Business, with the latest expansion in 2012;

-- Beamish-Munro Hall, the Faculty of Applied Science's innovative Integrated Learning Centre.
+- Beamish-Munro Hall, the innovative Integrated Learning Centre for engineering studies.

 - The GSK Clinical Education Centre gives students in Nursing, Medicine and Rehabilitation Therapy students in the Faculty of Health Science the opportunity to work with volunteer patients from first year onwards.